wbreiler/Clustering-Project/README.md

      # Enter the directory
      $ cd Clustering-Project
      ```

+- Unattended Upgrades disabled
+    ```sh
+    # This sounds counterintuitive, but there are packages that need to be installed, and that can't be done with unattended-upgrades running
+    $ sudo systemctl stop unattended-upgrades
+    # Disable it
+    $ sudo systemctl disable unattended-upgrades
+    ```

 #### Instructions:
 - [Minecraft Server]() (Be sure to change the values in [`minecraft.yml`](https://github.com/wbreiler/Clustering-Project/blob/master/manifests/minecraft/minecraft.yml) to fit your server's resources.)
 	```sh